Narmis-E/onedark-wallpapers/README.md

 It retains a lot of detail, while subtly shifting the coloursheme.
 For more minimal images with less colour, the change is much more apparent:
 ![Before and After](https://github.com/Narmis-E/onedark-wallpapers/blob/main/before-after_2.png)
-In this ^ case, IGN was a bit off the mark, so I'd probably touch it up by making the bg blue.
+In this ^ case, IGN was a bit off the mark, so I'd probably touch it up by making the bg blue again.

 ## Sources
 Wallpapers featured in this collection come from: